numenta/nupic.core-legacy/README.md

  * Click `Generate`.

 ## For MS Visual Studio 2017 as the IDE
- * Double click startupMSVC.bat  -- This will setup the build and create the solution file (.sln).
+ * Double click on startupMSVC.bat
+    - This will setup the build, create the solution file (build/scripts/htm.cpp.sln), and start MS Visual Studio.
- * Double click build/scripts/htm.cpp.sln -- This starts up Visual Studio
  * In the solution explorer window, right Click on 'unit_tests' and select `Set as StartUp Project` so debugger will run unit tests.
  * Start a debug session.
+ * Perform a full build using either "Debug" or "Release".

 ## For Eclipse as the IDE
  * File - new C/C++Project - Empty or Existing CMake Project